marcoverl/CVUserGuide/source/Registration.rst

 Your request will be managed by the Cloud adminstrator and by the manager(s) of the project(s) for which you applied membership.
-You will get an e-mail when your request is approved (and therefore you can start using the CloudVeneto) or if for some reason your request is refused.
+You will get an e-mail when your request is approved or if for some reason your request is refused.
+In the first case you will also receive an e-mail for the credentials needed to access the Cloud gate machine (see :ref:`Network Access<NetworkAccess>`).

 Apply for an account using Username and Password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~